 The T30 weighed in at roughly 145,000lbs (72.5 tons).
 Her length was listed at 37 feet, 11.5 inches with a width of 12 feet, 5.5 inches and a height equal to 10 feet, 6 inches.
 A crew of six would have managed her various critical stations on the battlefield had she ever gone into production and operational service.
 These crew positions would have encompassed the tank commander, driver, two loaders, a gunner and a bow machine gunner.
 The two loaders were needed to operate and maintain the special loading function concerning the large 155mm projectiles - each weighing in at 98lbs.
 One loader managed the integrated crane responsible for maneuvering each shell into position while the other operated the rammer responsible for moving the shell into the firing chamber.
 Armor protection across all facings of the tank ran from 25mm (0.98 inches) to 280mm (11 inches) in thickness.

-Manufacturer: State Factories - USA
+Manufacturing State Factories - USA

 37.96 ft (11.57 m)

-12.47 ft (3.80 m)
+12.47 ft (3.8 m)

 10.50 ft (3.2 m)

 80 tons (72,500 kg; 159,835 lb)

-1 x 155mm T7 L/40 main gun
+1 x 155mm T7 L/40 main gun.

 1 x 0.50 caliber coaxially-mounted heavy machine gun.